riffomonas/RR_R25_2014/research_plan.md

 within Mac OS X, and 45% within Linux.
 Finally and perhaps most surprising, 41% had no programming experience.
 The others reported knowing R (35%), Perl (32%), Python (27%), C/C++ (16%), Java (10%), or some other language (10%).
-These results and our experiences emphasize the that most individuals carrying out microbiome research have limited experience in performing bioinformatics research and are largely self-taught.
+These results and our experiences emphasize that most individuals carrying out microbiome research have limited experience in performing bioinformatics research and are largely self-taught.
 In fact, from these experiences, we have met the graduate students, postdocs, and faculty that the quote from the RFA